Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Methods

 where $\phi$ is sampled from a uniform random distribution spanning the empirically observed range of patient-specific parameters \cite{beyeler_model_2019, granley_computational_2021}.

-We use a simple architecture consisting solely of \ac{FC} and \ac{BN} \cite{ioffe_batch_2015} layers.
-First, the target $\mathbf{t}$ is flattened and input to one \ac{FC} layer.
-In parallel, the patient parameters $\phi$ are input to a \ac{BN} layer before two hidden \ac{FC} layers.
-Then, the outputs of these two paths are concatenated, and the combined vector input through two \ac{FC} layers, producing an intermediate representation $\mathbf{x}$.
+We use a simple architecture consisting solely of \ac{FC} and \ac{BN} \cite{ioffe_batch_2015} layers (1.4M trainable parameters).
+First, the target $\mathbf{t}$ is flattened and input to a \ac{FC} layer.
+In parallel, the patient parameters $\phi$ are input to a \ac{BN} layer and two hidden \ac{FC} layers.
+Then, the outputs of these two paths are concatenated, and the combined vector fed through two \ac{FC} layers, producing an intermediate representation $\mathbf{x}$.
 Amplitudes are predicted from $\mathbf{x}$ with a \ac{FC} layer.
 The amplitudes are then concatenated with $\mathbf{x}$, put through a \ac{BN} layer, and used to predict frequency and pulse duration, each with a \ac{FC} layer.
-The encoder outputs are merged into one stimulus matrix $\mathbf{\hat{s}}$.
-All layers uses a leaky ReLU activation functions, except for stimulus outputs, which use ReLu activation, enforcing nonnegativity.
-In total there were 1.4M trainable parameters.
-We also tried using convolutional, transformers, and other attention layers, but the fully connected architecture performed best.
+The outputs are merged into a stimulus matrix $\mathbf{\hat{s}}$.
+All layers use leaky ReLU activation, except for stimulus outputs, which use ReLU to enforce nonnegativity.

-\paragraph{Decoder} For our decoder $f$, we use a reformulated but equivalent version of the model described in \cite{granley_computational_2021}.
+\paragraph{Decoder} The \ac{HNA} decoder is a differentiable approximation of the underlying biological system, and describes the transform from stimulus to response.
+For our decoder $f$, we use a reformulated but equivalent version of the model described in \cite{granley_computational_2021}.
+This model is specific to epiretinal prostheses; analogous models exist for other neuroprostheses (\textit{e.g.}, auditory \cite{dorman2005acoustic, svirsky2013validation, dorman2003simulations, dorman1997speech, cooper2008music, loizou2000speech}, tactile and somatosensory \cite{saal2017simulating, okorokova2018biomimetic, weber2012interfacing, kim2010predicting, mileusnic2006mathematical}), and could potentially be adapted for use with \ac{HNA}.
 We use a square $15 \times 15$ array of 150$\mu$m electrodes, spaced 400$\mu$m apart and centered on the fovea.
-The size and scale of this device was motivated by similar designs in real epiretinal implants.
+The size and scale of this device are motivated by similar designs in real epiretinal implants.